 Engaging people with disability as part of the new National Disability Strategy, was developed to show the commitment of governments toward involving people with disability in the implementation of the new Strategy.
 In addition, to further support improvements, the Australian Government will fund the development of Good Practice Guidelines for the engagement of people with disability.
 The Guidelines will be a valuable resource to remove barriers to participation for people with disability.
 Consultations have taken place in stages over three years to enable people with disability to have a say during all phases of developing the Strategy.
 In 2018, targeted consultations were held on the Review of implementation of the National Disability Strategy 2010-2020.
 In 2019, first stage community engagement consultations were held around Australia, and were aimed at hearing from people with disability about developing a new Strategy for beyond 2020.

-A report, ‘Right to opportunity: Consultation report to help shape the next national disability strategy’, was released following the stage 1 consultations and is available in a variety of accessible formats.
+A report, ‘Right to opportunity: Consultation report to help shape the next national disability strategy’, was released following the Stage 1 consultations and is available in a variety of accessible formats.
 The feedback received during the 2018 and 2019 consultations informed the development of a National Disability Strategy Position Paper (the position paper).
 The position paper outlined the government’s proposals for the new Strategy and formed the basis of Stage 2 consultations held in the second half of 2020.
 The proposals included: the vision, outcome areas and guiding principles for the new Strategy, a stronger focus on improving community attitudes, clearly describing roles and responsibilities of governments and the community, regular public reporting that shows whether the key outcomes for people with disability are improving, developing targeted action plans to drive better implementation, and how people with disability can be engaged in the delivery and monitoring of the next Strategy.

 Impact of International policies on Australian Accessibility Regulation

 The Twenty-First Century Communications and Video Accessibility Act (CVAA) is relevant to the Australian context as it has led to higher levels of captioning on Australian video streaming services.
-Within Australia, the approach taken to the ways in which disabled people access television is heavily influenced by legislation and activism from abroad.
+Within Australia, the approach taken to the ways in which people with a disability access television is heavily influenced by legislation and activism from abroad.
 Subscription Video on Demand (VOD) services have caused a major shift in the way television is used and consumed in Australia.
-On an international level, audio description is becoming more available on VOD than it is on broadcast television, thus allowing disabled people access to television.
+On an international level, audio description is becoming more available on VOD than it is on broadcast television, thus allowing people with disability access to television.
 While providers are still governed by national regulations, these regulations are influenced by international legislation.
 Further, the presence and success of advocacy groups to agitate for change has improved the way accessibility is viewed and defined in Australia.
 The Accessible Netflix Project, in conjunction with the 21st Century Communications and Video Accessibility Act (CVAA) in the US, despite having no jurisdiction in Australia, have improved the availability of captions here.
 This has happened because captioning created by Netflix for the American market has also been included on Netflix’s Australian service.

 Section 508 of the Rehabilitation Act of 1973 requires federal agencies to make their ICT such as technology, online training and websites accessible for everyone.
 This has an impact on Australian requirements, because it required that anything that was used within the US government had to work for people with disability.
 WCAG was implemented in the US government, which had implications for Australia.
 This is because hardware and software that was sold in the US had to adhere to the accessibility requirements as part of following US legislation, thus these all became part of the built-in features, when sold within Australia.
 An example of this is the built-in voice reader.
 This accessibility feature was built into the device from the 2000s, because in 1998, it was implemented within the legislation.
 Therefore, the US could not sell devices that did not possess accessibility features, as that would mean they did not comply with the accessibility requirements.
 This is why Australia’s products now have these accessibility features built into .